Individualized Sound Holes Designs

 My designs, represented by the two above, tend to be more abstract.
 They are created through the cutting of paper circles.
 I make a good number and you can select one of these for installation in my Custom model dulcimers at no extra cost.
 Each of my designs will become unique to that dulcimer.
 The only designs I repeat are from my selection of Celtic designs.
 If you would like a unique sound hole design installed in either a Student or Custom model dulcimer, it will add $100 to the base price.
 Each design is cut out of sandwich of curly maple custom cut veneer.
 The motif is surrounded by a wooden rim which usually matches the instrument's trim or pin panel.

 Examples of Customer Designed Soundholes (Slide Show)

 Designing Your Own

 If the design is relatively simple, I will cut it personally using a scroll saw.
 If the design is very detailed and needs engraving, laser cutting would be used.
 Send me links from the web or jpgs of what you have in mind.
-Don't worry about the size as I can scale your image although be aware that you'll need an image that will look good at around 2.5" in diameter.
+Don't worry about the size as I can scale your image although be aware that you'll need an image that will look good at around 2.5" to 3" in diameter.
 It will involve some back and forth before a design is finalized.